Harbaugh Retains Mattison as Defensive Line Coach

 Greg Mattison enters his first season as defensive line coach for the Wolverines.
-Mattison was Michigan's defensive coordinator, while he also will coach the linebackers in 2014.
+Mattison was Michigan's defensive coordinator for the past four seasons (2011-14).
 He returned to Ann Arbor in 2011 after spending three seasons with the Baltimore Ravens, when in 2009-10 he coordinated one of the NFL's top defensive squads after coaching the linebackers in 2008.

-An experienced, proven defensive coach, Mattison brings to Ann Arbor 15 years of defensive coordinator experience at the collegiate level and two seasons in the NFL.
+An experienced, proven defensive coach, Mattison brought to Ann Arbor 15 years of defensive coordinator experience at the collegiate level and two seasons in the NFL.
 During his time at the collegiate level, he has coached 19 future NFL players, including eight student-athletes drafted in the first three rounds and two first-round picks.

-Since his return to Michigan in 2011, Mattison's defenses have ranked among the top 20 nationally in two of the three seasons in scoring defense, passing defense and total defense, turning around a unit that in 2010 ranked 108th nationally in scoring defense, 110th in total defense, 95th in rushing defense and 112th in passing defense.
+From 2011-14, Mattison's defenses ranked among the top 20 nationally in three of the four seasons in total defense, pass defense and scoring defense, turning around a unit that in 2010 ranked 108th nationally in scoring defense, 110th in total defense, 95th in rushing defense and 112th in passing defense.

 In 2012, Mattison's defense allowed 19.8 points per game, fourth in the Big Ten and 20th nationally.
 The Wolverines surrendered just 320.0 yards per game, ranking second in the conference and 13th in the FBS, and 169.5 passing yards per game, second in the Big Ten and tied for fifth in the country.

 Meanwhile, in February 2013, Mattison was named the ESPN RecruitingNation Recruiter of the Year.